Review: TimeMachine AE86 Seat Covers

 Before you read on, let me tell you that I am a perfectionist when it comes to restoring cars.
 I am looking for perfect quality that is indistinguishable from OEM.
 My standards are very high.
 On top of that, I am German and we are known for direct and straightforward feedback.
 This review may sound harsh.

-The first thing that struck me is the maroon fabric of the upper seat rest.
-To be honest, the color is quite far off.
-Below is a direct comparison of the fabric.
-While a part of the original fabric is faded by the sun, the area I photographed is the from the backside, where the fabric retained it’s original color.
+The maroon fabric of the upper seat rest struck me.
+As you can see on the photo below, the color is quite far off the OEM fabric.
+Yes, the original fabric is sun-faded, but the area I photographed is from the inner backside where the fabric retained it’s original color.

 Writing on the inside of the fabric.